chandlerc/blog/content/slides/2026-memory-safety-deep-2/_index.md

   - There is more to the design than I will cover
   - I won't be covering how we arrived at this design, other models we considered, and why we prefer this approach.
   - There won't be much about implementing this design, we are coming to you early so we can incorporate your feedback while things are still flexible
+- Don't feel bad dropping out now if this isn't what you are looking for.
+I don't want to take 2 hours of your time.

 {{% /note %}}